-An important aspect of every Garry Brannigan course is when we review the images made out on location using a digital projector and large display screen.
+An important aspect of every workshop is when we review the images made out on location using a digital projector and large display screen.
 This enables you to receive constructive feedback on the photographs you have made, highlighting the successful ones, but also identifying mistakes that can then be rectified when we head back out again.

-Also included in the course fee is unlimited follow-up email and telephone advice, plus a mentoring service free of charge.
-It's a combination that has been successful over the last 12 years, with a substantial number of photographers returning for further courses at different destinations, some for a fifth and sixth time as they look to develop their skills further.
+Also included in the workshop fee is unlimited follow-up email and telephone advice, plus a mentoring service free of charge.
+It's a combination that has been successful over the last 12 years, with a substantial number of photographers returning for further courses at different destinations as they look to develop their skills further.

-I have many years’ experience of teaching landscape photography courses in upland and coastal landscapes in Britain and Ireland and have also spent considerable time exploring and researching a large portfolio of varied locations to take photographers to.
-In addition to some of the well-known destinations, we'll also visit other hand-picked places that are off the beaten track and carefully chosen to match the specific weather conditions at the time.
+I have many years’ experience of teaching landscape photography workshops in upland and coastal landscapes in Britain and Ireland and have also spent considerable time exploring and researching a large portfolio of varied locations to take photographers to.
+In addition to some of the well-known destinations, we'll also visit other hand-picked places that are off the beaten track and chosen specifically to match the weather conditions at the time.

-The course is not nine to five.
-There will be opportunities to make photographs before breakfast, then after a break we enjoy a busy day full of photography and tuition followed by a relaxing evening talking all about it.
-This means you can learn as much as possible and leave feeling you have developed considerably as a photographer.
+The workshop is not nine to five.
+There will be opportunities to make photographs at dawn, then after a break following breakfast we enjoy a busy day full of photography and tuition followed by a relaxing evening talking all about it.
 Because we are not a photo-tour that rushes from one location to another, you will have the time to explore and enjoy each location's potential.
 We'll aim to have a minimum of two hours there and often longer.

 Yes.
 It’s not easy to be objective about your own images, so one of the main ways to improve as a photographer is by putting yourself back into the position of the viewer and looking at other photographers' work.
-The reviews are usually around the middle of the day and then we head back out again to put into practice what has been learned.
-Sometimes the timing changes to adapt to the changing weather.
+The reviews are usually in the evening and we then head back out the following day to put into practice what has been learned.

 Either a digital SLR or digital compact system camera with interchangeable lenses: wide-angle and telephoto.